 - When the property is the separate property of one of the spouses (as discussed in Section 5, below).2

-In Nevada, spouses own community property equally.
+Under Nevada state law, spouses own community property equally.
 During the marriage, either spouse may sell, spend or give away community property, except:

 - Neither spouse may bequeath more than one-half of the community property in his or her will;

 - Neither spouse may give away community property as a gift without the consent of the other spouse; and